gotouerina/ComTools/README.md

 split_lst.pl was prepared to split "lst" format file into each chr.

-convert.pl was prepared to convert name in one gff3 according to a "nametxt".
+convert.pl was prepared to convert name in one gff3 according to a "convert.txt", the format of it can be seen in example folder.

 ## Cite